 [Regulation 22 amended in Gazette 14 Aug 2012 p.
 3855.]

-23. Choosing a method to deal with the relevant effects — resolving dispute — step 3
+23. Step 3: choosing method to deal with relevant effects and resolving disputes

 (1) The following indicate that the relevant effects on the capacity, operations and maintenance of the pipeline of the gas flowing into it, and the extent of those effects, are not in dispute —